 - 2 tablespoons minced garlic

-- 1 tablespoon oil, I use avocado oil, olive oils another regret choice or use butter
+- 1 tablespoon oil (I use avocado oil, olive oil or butter)

 - ½ cup diced celery

 - 2 cups butternut squash, cooked ( I baked mine in the oven ahead of time, alternatively you can cook it in the pot you cook the onions in, dice the butternut squash small, so it will cook faster)

 - 2 teaspoon chicken bouillon

 - ½ cup heavy cream (or half and a half)